Use Microsoft Entra ID

 May be used if you want to use the service to secure access to your networking equipment such as switches and other management interfaces.

-This is not the same as workstations and phones connecting to a wireless network, if in doubt, leave this ‘Not used’ and enable ‘Network Access’ instead.
+This is not the same as workstations and phones connecting to a wireless (or wired) network, if in doubt, leave this ‘Not used’ and enable ‘Network Access’ instead.

 There are three settings for each: